samelamin/deprecated-blog/_posts/2017-01-28-Structured-Streaming-S3-To-BigQuery.md

 What we are doing here is creating a stream but also setting the checkpoint directory to somewhere in S3, this enables fault tolerance.
 In the event that the stream fails when you relaunch it, it will pick up where it left off

+Now any new file that gets added to that bucket path gets appended to the BigQuery Table

-Thats pretty much it folks, Feedback is ofcourse always welcome and ofcourse if you want to get involved feel free to send PRs!
+Thats pretty much it folks, Feedback is of course always welcome and if you want to get involved feel free to send PRs!

-Finally, a huge thank you to [Holden Karau](https://twitter.com/holdenkarau), whom without her support I wouldn't have been able to write this connector in the first place
+Finally, a huge thank you to [Holden Karau](https://twitter.com/holdenkarau), whom without her support I wouldn't have been able to write this connector in the first place!

 If you want to test your spark jobs, please do check out Holden's [Spark Test Base](https://github.com/holdenk/spark-testing-base).
 It was a life saver for me!